rll-iisc/rll-iisc.github.io/README.md

 # rll-iisc.github.io

-The web design is based on Ermon Group.
+The web design is based on Ermon Group webpage.